 - 1. The head teacher accepts responsibility, in principle, for staff to provide intimate care to children when required. - 2.
 All staff dealing with intimate care are familiar with the school's Child Protection Policy and have received appropriate training.
 Staff are aware of the sensitivities around intimate care and are mindful of the need to act in accordance with the agreed procedures. - 3.
 Intimate care is never provided by volunteers. - 4.
-Where possible the child is asked for their consent for the care to be given, and their preference as to who the care is provided by is also taken into account. - 5.
+Where possible the child is asked for their consent for the care to be given, and their preference as to who the care is provided by is also considered. - 5.
 Staff are sensitive to gender, religious and cultural issues around intimate care. - 6.
 Care is provided at the point of need and undue delay is avoided. - 7.
-The following procedures are followed when intimate care is required: - The care is provided in an appropriate area.
-In the case of a child in Reception this is likely to be in the Reception toilet area.
-The adult disabled adult toilet will be used for other children in KS1, and the adult toilet next to the medical room for KS2. - It is usually appropriate for the care to be provided by one member of staff, but it is important that a second member of staff is in close proximity.
-This ensures an appropriate balance between the child's right to privacy and the potential vulnerability of the staff member providing the care. - If there isn't a member of support staff available in a classroom then the class teacher will send for a member of staff from the parallel class or another year group.
+The following procedures are followed when intimate care is required: - The care is provided in an appropriate area. - It is usually appropriate for the care to be provided by one member of staff, but it is important that a second member of staff is in close proximity.
+This ensures an appropriate balance between the child's right to privacy and the potential vulnerability of the staff member providing the care. - If there is not a member of support staff available in a classroom, then the class teacher will send for a member of staff from the parallel class or another year group.
 At lunchtime the Mid-day Supervisor will take responsibility for providing the care. - The member of staff providing the care gives verbal re-assurance to the child, including providing a running commentary on what they are doing.
-The aim of this is to promote the well- being of the child as well as strengthen the protection for the member of staff provided through the presence of the second member of staff nearby. - The child is encouraged to attend to their needs as far as possible on their own, provided that it is safe to do so.
-It may be possible to provide supervision and guidance, intervening only when necessary or if the child asks for help. - The member of staff providing the care makes a brief written record in the class record book (name of child, care provided, reason, name of both members of staff, date).
-The Head or Deputy is also informed. - The member of staff speaks to the child's parent to explain what has happened, and how the child's needs have been met. - 8.
+The aim of this is to promote the well- being of the child as well as strengthen the protection for the member of staff provided through the presence of the second member of staff nearby. - However, the child is encouraged to attend to their needs independently, if it is safe to do so.
+It may be possible to provide supervision and guidance, intervening only when necessary or if the child asks for help. - However, if a child cannot be cleaned to a hygienic standard, the parents will be contacted and the child will go home to shower and change, returning to school as soon as possible. - The member of staff providing the care makes a brief written record in the record book kept in the early Years' classrooms, disabled toilet in KS1 and UKS2 (name of child, care provided, reason, name of both members of staff, date) and fills in an information slip which will be discreetly given to the adult picking up the child at home time. - 8.
 In instances where regular care, specialist care or specialist equipment is required a Personal Care Management Plan will be developed.
 This will include provision for any specific training required by staff. - 9.
 See also the school's Child Protection Policy.